thymeleaf/thymeleaf/.github/ISSUE_TEMPLATE.md

 For POSSIBLE SECURITY VULNERABILITIES:

 Please NEVER create a GitHub issue for what you think might be a security vulnerability.
-Instead, send an email telling your findings to the Thymeleaf Team: https://www.thymeleaf.org/team.html
+Instead, send security@thymeleaf.org an email telling your findings.
 *****************************

 For ENHANCEMENTS or SUGGESTIONS: